humdingerb/quicklaunch/ReadMe.md

 *	Improved page up/down scrolling.
 *	Apply "Always on top" setting only to the main window when there's no setup window open.
 The "ignore" file dialog has issues when it's modal too: you couldn't drag & drop files/folders into it...
 *	Open and close the Setup window with _ALT_+_S_.
+*	Add "Help" button to summon this ReadMe. _ALT_+_H_ works too.
 *	Show an error dialog if the launch of an application has failed for some reason.
-*	Added a tip to the ReadMe, showing how to add type and signature to apps and scripts that are missing them.
+*	Added a tip to the ReadMe, showing how to add type and signature to apps and scripts that lack them.
 *	Added French localization, thanks Anarchos!
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!